 All students are eligible for campus employment opportunities.
-This includes doing necessary work in college offices, the library, residence halls, and the dining hall.
-Some summer contracts are also available.
-The application process for both fall and summer should be completed during the first part of the second semester.
-For further information contact the Compass Center for Career and Calling.
+This includes doing necessary work in college offices, the library, residence halls, the dining hall, etc. Some summer contracts are also available.
+Students are able to apply for open positions whenever those positions are available (usually at the beginning of each semester).
+For further information, contact the Human Resources Office.